prcerda/K10-Ansible-Install-Configure/README.md

 * Location Profile creation
 * Policy preset samples creation
 * Policy creation to protect cluster-wide resources
+* Kanister Blueprints creation for MongoDB and PostgreSQL app-consistent backups
+* Kanister BlueprintBinding creation for automatic use of Blueprint (app fingerprinting)

 ## Summary
 This projects demostrates the process of installing and configurig Kasten K10 using Ansible for fully automation of this process.